-The MDK project configuration is managed through two .ini files, which handle various settings related to script generation, debugging, and output.
+The MDK project configuration is managed through .ini files, which handle various settings related to script generation, minification, and output paths.
 These files enable flexibility by distinguishing between project-specific configurations and machine-specific overrides.

 File Overview